-- Count patient’s respiratory rate: the normal respiratory rate in adults is between 12 – 20 breaths/minute (Prytherch 2010).
+Count patient’s respiratory rate: the normal respiratory rate in adults is between 12 – 20 breaths/minute (Prytherch et al. 2010).
 The respiratory rate should be measured by counting the number of breaths that a patient takes over one minute through observing the rise and fall of the chest.
-A high respiratory rate is a marker of illness or an early warning sign that the patient may be deteriorating (Resuscitation Council 2011).
+A high respiratory rate is a marker of illness or an early warning sign that the patient may be deteriorating (Resuscitation Council (UK) 2020).

-- Measure patient’s peripheral oxygen saturation using pulse oximeter applied to the end of the patient’s finger.
-The British Thoracic Society (O’Driscoll et al. 2008), recommends a target oxygen saturation of between 94%-98%, with a minimum level of 88%.
-However, the pulse oximeter does not detect hypercapnia (carbon dioxide retention) (Resuscitation Council UK 2011).
+Measure patient’s peripheral oxygen saturation using pulse oximeter applied to the end of the patient’s finger.
+The British Thoracic Society (O'Driscoll et al. 2017), recommends a target oxygen saturation of between 94%-98%, with a minimum level of 88%.
+However, the pulse oximeter does not detect hypercapnia (carbon dioxide retention) (Resuscitation Council (UK) 2020).

-- The specific treatment of respiratory disorders depends upon the cause.
-However, regardless of the cause, expert help should be called immediately (Resuscitation Council 2011).
+The specific treatment of respiratory disorders depends upon the cause.
+However, regardless of the cause, expert help should be called immediately (Resuscitation Council (UK) 2020).